 Sub-categories include:

-Investigators will be asked to submit a short abstract of one to two pages.
+Investigators will be asked to submit a short abstract of one to three pages.
 A limited number of full proposals will be invited based on assessment of the commercial and intellectual property potential by the UWM Research Foundation.
 Full proposals will be reviewed by external reviewers.
 Final recommendations to the funding organization(s) will be made based on external assessments and commercial assessment by the UWM Research Foundation.

 **Abstracts should be submitted in PDF form to: catalystgrant@uwmrf.org.
-This short abstract should not exceed two total pages.
+This short abstract should not exceed three total pages.
 Budget, CV and WISPER record are not required at the abstract stage.
 A complete budget is not required at this stage, as well.

 Timeline